 Tile installation financing options

 If you don’t have much equity in your home, getting a personal loan may be your best option for financing the cost to lay tile.
 Personal loans are installment loans, which means you’ll receive the money in one lump sum and then make fixed, regular payments until it’s paid off.
-Personal loans are also unsecured, meaning that instead of being tied to an asset like your home, approval is based largely off your credit score.
+Personal loans are also unsecured, meaning that instead of being tied to an asset like your home, approval is based largely on your credit score.

 Home equity loan